arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 **packages** contain organized sets of classes, generally with some unifying purpose.
 They can also contain smaller packages, known as **subpackages**.

 If you check the [Java 8 API](https://docs.oracle.com/javase/8/docs/api/), you can see a list of packages available in the Java 8 Standard Edition platform (these are the packages that are available in the Java Development Kit installed on your cloud server or your home computer, depending on your IDE).
+The acronym **API** is short for **A**pplication **P**rogramming **I**nterface.
+API for a class tells users how to use the class; in other words, it documents the interface provided by the class through which users can interact with it.
+We will be looking at the Java API constantly.

 Classes can be imported using `import` statements, which are generally at the top of the program outside of the class definition. `import` statments consist of the `import` keyword followed by the name of the package being imported, a `.` (accessor operator) to access a member of that package, and then the class name (the package member being accessed).
 They look like this: `import <package>.<class>;`.